splk-flx - Creating and managing Flex Trackers

 screen8.png

-Define the cron schedule, if the use case deals with REST related searches, the time quantifiers generally do not matter:
+Define the cron schedule.
+If the use case deals with REST-related searches, the time quantifiers generally do not matter:

 screen9.png

-Test and review, for instance with the Okta modular input tracking:
+Test and review, for instance, with the Okta modular input tracking:

 screen10.png

-Test and review with the Data Model example, as we specify metrics and outliers metrics we can observe additional information:
+Test and review with the Data Model example.
+As we specify metrics and outliers metrics, we can observe additional information:

 screen11.png